92181/92181/README.md

 Avid developer, currently an intern at MonetDB Solutions.

 #### Professional Experience:
-* 2024 - 2025, Software Development Internship at [MonetDB Solutions BV](https://monetdb.com).
+* 2024 - 2025, Software development internship at [MonetDB Solutions BV](https://monetdb.com).
 * 2023, Built a new website for the [Watergraafsmeer Scientific Centre Foundation](https://wcw.nl/).

 #### Languages & Tools: